arbasirian/notepad-application/README.md

 ## Notepad Section

-User can add New Notepad but each notpad should have at list 1 note
+User can add New Notepad but each notepad should have at list 1 note

 ## Stats Section

 In this section, the list of gist items will show in the chart.
 Public gist API filters data base on update_at so I add a filter component to show the result of the data, base on a specific date.

+\*NOTICE: Note that the information does not return at specified times, and this is due to the type of API filter, which is sine updated_at, not the created_at date.

 ### Filters